sap-tutorials/btp-foundation/tutorials/btp-cf-buildpacks-python-create/btp-cf-buildpacks-python-create.md

       - pyhana
     ```

 3. To consume the service inside the application, you need to read the service settings and credentials from the application.
-To do that, use the `cfenv` Python module.
+To do that, you need to use the `cfenv` Python module.
 Add two more lines to the `requirements.txt` file so that its content looks like this:

     ```TXT
     Flask==2.3.*